vogt4nick/recipes.vogt4nick.com/src/en/sauces-seasonings/sauces/bolognese-sauce.md

     !!! caution "Be very careful not to burn the milk solids."

-    !!! note "If the sauce begins to dry out and stick, add 100 ml water."
+    !!! note "If the sauce begins to dry out and stick, add 100 g Water."

     !!! tip "At the end, no water at all must be left and the fat must separate from the sauce."